webr3/hyperdata/README.md

   - `https://example.com/schema#Person`, `https://example.com/schema#name`

 Within a Hyperdata document, a short form `name-fragment` can be used as a more concise way to denote a `full-IRI` when combined with a [`@namespace`](#namespace).
-- `name-fragment` - a shorthand syntax used within hyperdata documents to represent a `full-IRI`.
+- `name-fragment` - a shorthand syntax used within Hyperdata documents to represent a `full-IRI`.
   - `{"@namespace": "https://example.com/schema#", "@class": "Person", "name": "Jon Doe"}`

 ### IRI ABNF Extensions
+Hyperdata extends the [Internationalized Resource Identifiers (IRIs) - RFC3987](https://www.ietf.org/rfc/rfc3987.txt) ABNF with the following four terms, for use in Hyperdata.
 ```
    base-IRI       = scheme ":" ihier-part [ "?" iquery ]